vikas1709/WebDev-Session5/readme.md

 </html>
 ```

-### Review: Angular Directives
+### Exploring Angular Directives

 Simple Angular directives:

-1. ng-app − this directive starts an AngularJS application in the code block where it is inserted.
-We will use it to create [Modules](https://docs.angularjs.org/guide/module)
+1. `ng-app` − this directive starts an AngularJS application in the code block where it is inserted.
+We will use it to create Angular [Modules](https://docs.angularjs.org/guide/module)
-1. ng-init − this directive initializes application data.
-(We won't using it beyond the simple examples below)
+1. `ng-init` − this directive initializes application data (we won't using it beyond the simple examples below)
-1. ng-model − this directive binds an input, select, or textarea to our data
+1. `ng-model` − this directive binds an input, select, or textarea to our data
-1. ng-repeat − this directive repeats html elements for each item in a collection
+1. `ng-repeat` − this directive repeats html elements for each item in a collection

 ```html
   <div class="site-wrap"  ng-init="messageText = 'Hello World!'">